 - The materials include suggested pacing to support effective implementation.
 The "Scope and Sequence" in the Program Overview provides an implementation schedule for instruction, including daily lessons over 120 days with periodic breaks for "review and transfer."
 Teachers can also refer to a "Teacher Instructional Cycle" when scheduling each daily lesson. - The materials include 120 lessons, accommodating periodic breaks in the lesson cycle for "review and transfer."
 According to the Program Overview, a daily lesson cycle is completed in 63-105 minutes, depending on the components used, and includes 10 minutes for teacher planning. - The materials include suggested pacing to support effective implementation.
 Lesson numbers and chapters are listed in order of the scope and sequence for the yearly skills to be taught.
-In the "Lesson Focus" column, "Letter Lessons" are listed for when to introduce each letter. - The materials include pacing to support the effective implementation of various instructional calendars.
-The pacing guides under "Grade 2/ 3 Pacing Guides" support effectively implementing 160, 170, and 180 instructional day calendars.
+The materials include pacing to support the effective implementation of various instructional calendars.
+The pacing guides under "Grade 2/3 Pacing Guides" support effectively implementing 160, 170, and 180 instructional day calendars.